 How Can I Stay Compliant?

-To stay PCI DSS compliant, many merchants will have to get a quarterly self-assessment scan done by an approved vendor.
-The purpose of the scan is to find vulnerabilities in your credit and debit card payment systems.
 These scans usually happen quarterly, but they are also necessary if there are any major changes to your network or

 The PCI DSS is there to protect you and your customers, and the PCI DSS SAQ makes the process quicker and easier, saving you time and money.
 But proper security controls shouldn’t be looked at as a nuisance.
 Rather, look at them as an investment.